dotnet/docs/docs/standard/linq/xelement-class-overview.md

 - You can construct an XML tree in code.
 For more information, see [XML trees](functional-construction.md).
 - You can parse XML from various sources, including a <xref:System.IO.TextReader>, text files, or a Web address (URL).
 For more information, see [Parse XML](parse-string.md).
 - You can use an <xref:System.Xml.XmlReader> to populate the tree.
 For more information, see <xref:System.Xml.Linq.XNode.ReadFrom%2A>.
-- If you have a module that can write content to an <xref:System.Xml.XmlWriter>, you can use the <xref:System.Xml.Linq.XContainer.CreateWriter%2A> method to create a writer, pass the writer to the module, and then use the content that is written to the <xref:System.Xml.XmlWriter> to populate the XML tree.
+- If you have a module that can write content to an <xref:System.Xml.XmlWriter>, you can use the <xref:System.Xml.Linq.XContainer.CreateWriter%2A> method to create a writer, pass the writer to the module, and then use the content that's written to the <xref:System.Xml.XmlWriter> to populate the XML tree.

 The following example creates a tree.
 The C# version uses nested element creations.
 You can use the same technique in Visual Basic, but this example uses XML literals.